hulyaalpagu/Data-Analyst-Interview-Project/README.md

+# Data Analyst Interview Project

+Candidate: Hulya Alpagu

+Email: hulyalpagu@gmail.com

+Phone: + 1 (862) 2977302

 ## Project Overview

-This project was completed as part of a technical interview for a Data Analyst role.
-Many companies evaluate candidates either through live coding (e.g., LeetCode) or by assigning a take-home project with a tight deadline.
-In this case, I was given **two days** to complete the entire assignment—from data exploration to final presentation.

-The task involved working with four raw datasets from a simulated digital learning platform.
-My responsibilities included cleaning and merging the data using **Python**, uncovering insights, and designing a multi-page **Power BI** dashboard to effectively communicate results.
+This technical interview project focused on evaluating a digital learning platform using four raw datasets.
+Within a two-day deadline, I cleaned and merged the data using Python, identified key insights, and developed a multi-page Power BI dashboard to communicate findings clearly.

+The final output highlights engagement patterns and areas for improvement, offering actionable insights to support data-driven decisions.

 ### Included Files